mwcproject/docs/guides/create_Instance_qt-wallet.md

 # Managing Instances in the QT Wallet

   To make sure you are seperating different Amounts of MWC you can create different Instances.
+  This is recommended to ensure you don't accidentally spend any of your HODL'ed Outputs.

-  Creating an instance is similar to creating a new wallet, but you can switch between them in the same GUI without a big struggle.
+  Creating an instance is similar to creating a new wallet with it's own Seed, but you can switch between them in the same GUI without a big struggle.
+  Also Instead of having 2 Installations of the QT Wallet in place the Data of the new Instance can be saved in the same Folder as the default one.

 ## Contents :